How is Zeffy free?

 What is a Chinese auction?

 This format encourages active participation and allows attendees to strategize their ticket placement.
-It also creates a sense of anticipation as winners are revealed, making the fundraising event both fun and effective for nonprofits.
+It also creates a sense of anticipation as winners are revealed, making the fundraising event fun and effective for nonprofits.

 Origin of the phrase: Why is it no longer called a Chinese auction?